9:00am • Welcome & Overview of Day - Christian Trott, Sandia National Laboratories

 4:10pm • Spack at the Linac Coherent Light Source: Progress, Success, and Challenges - Valerio Mariani, SLAC National Accelerator Laboratory

-4:20pm • Towards a Zero-Install Programming Environment - Mike Kiernan & Victor Gamayunov, Microsoft
+4:20pm • Towards a Zero-Install Programming Environment - Mike Kiernan, Microsoft

 4:30pm • Deploying Software on Frontier with NCCS Software Provisioning (NSP) - Fernando Posada, Oak Ridge National Laboratory